Fabric Glossary for Women's Lingerie

 - Spacer foam, also called spacer fabric, is a very expensive knit used as the cup fabric in molded bras.
-It is a knit that has both a top and bottom layer, with filaments between - similar to a corrugated box.
+It is a knit that has both a top and bottom layer, with filaments in between - similar to a corrugated box.
 This creates air pockets between the layers.
-All of this is knit as one piece of fabric.
-The advantage of spacer foam is that it is very light weight , breathes, can be thinner than traditional foam used in contour bra cups, won't yellow, yet provides modesty like a contour cup bra.
+All of this is knitted as one piece of fabric.
+The advantage of spacer foam is that it is very lightweight, breathable, can be thinner than traditional foam used in contour bra cups, won't yellow, and provides modesty like a contour cup bra.

 - A natural rubber latex/nylon stretch fabric with thousands of air holes for comfort and breathability.